deanagan/deanagan/README.md

 My ongoing project is my [react app](http://deanagan.github.io/recipes) already deployed on my github pages.
 And my asp.net backend project called [readytogo](https://github.com/deanagan/ready-to-go-backend).

 I also like doing presentations.
 Here's a [C++ presentation](https://deanagan.github.io/modern-cpp-stl-presentation/#/) I used Revealjs with a little bit of Vue to make it easier to manage.
 The project includes C++ source code unit tested with gtest and uses Bazel for the build.
-It is also setup with CI using travis.
+It is also setup with CI using github actions and travis.

 I've also got a few code snippets and demos on my repository.
 1. [C# Design Patterns](https://github.com/deanagan/csharp-design-patterns).
-This one's unit tested with xunit, some Moq and has travis-ci setup for awesomeness.
+This one's unit tested with xunit, some Moq and has travis-ci, coveralls and github actions setup for awesomeness.
 2. Code Solutions to popular coding sites like LeetCode, Codewars, etc. I have them in my favourite programming languages.

 Thanks for visiting and hope to collaborate with you in the future!